Generation of degree-correlated networks using copulas: Constructing the probability matrix

 Figure \ref{fig:1} depicts the probability matrices with $\lambda=2$ as derived by the three procedures.
 Interestingly, the different procedures are leading to considerably different association structures, although the same copula function and similar marginal distributions are applied.

-For a real network, the parameters of both the marginal distribution and the copula can be estimated by common methods of statistical inference, such as the maximum likelihood method.
-If the measure of association is given, the corresponding copula parameter (e.g., $\lambda$ in Eq. \ref{eq:8}) can be numerically computed through an iterative process.
+Copulas are related to association measures such as Kendall-Gibbons' $\tau_b$ \cite{Mari:2001}, whereas different types of copulas (i.e., different association structures) may imply the same value of the respective association measure.
+The functional relations between the association measures and the parameters of the different (continuous) copulas are given in the literature (e.g., \cite{Balakrishnan:2009}).
+For large values of $h_{max}$, the discrete probability matrices can be approximated by continuous functions, so that these defined relations are directly applicable in procedures II and III for calculating the copula parameter from the association measure of $P(h,h')$, and vice versa.
+For small values of $h_{max}$, each specific relation between the association measure of $P(h,h')$ and the copula parameters can be numerically determined.
 Examples for resulting probability matrices for different values of Kendall-Gibbons' $\tau_b$ based on the Gaussian and Gumbel copulas are shown in Fig. \ref{fig:2}.
-The effect of the chosen level of association on the structure of $P(h,h')$ is clearly visible [Figs. \ref{fig:2}(a)-\ref{fig:2}(c)], while a different copula function with equal $\tau_b$ leads to considerably different association structures [Figs. \ref{fig:2}(c)-\ref{fig:2}(d)].
+The effect of the chosen level of association on the structure of $P(h,h')$ is clearly visible [Figs. \ref{fig:2}(a)-\ref{fig:2}(c)], while a different copula function with equal $\tau_b$ leads to considerably different association structures \mbox{[Figs. \ref{fig:2}(c)-\ref{fig:2}(d)].}

+Given a real network, the parameters of both the marginal distribution and the copula can be estimated by common methods of statistical inference, such as the maximum likelihood method.